vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 *devatāyā ḥ paraṁ vapu ḥ * //56//

-The Dīrefers here to stanza 55 of the fi rst chapter, which says that the *cakra* is “the cosmic body of the Goddesss all surrounded by the sparkling waves of her multitudinous power.”
+The Dī refers here to stanza 55 of the fi rst chapter, which says that the *cakra* is “the cosmic body of the Goddesss all surrounded by the sparkling waves of her multitudinous power.”
 This cosmic aspect of the Goddess \(which we will fi nd again in the third chapter, beginning at *śl. * 9, where the Gaṇeśas, etc., are placed by *nyāsa* on the body of the worshipper\) consists of deities \(Gaṇas, Yoginīs, Ḍ ākinīs, etc.\), breaths, and aspects of the word, shown as linked to diff erent parts of the *vidyā* .
 The mantra brings together all these inseparably divine and human realities.

 That the Goddess could, while always supreme and unique, appear as so many diff erent epiphanies should not surprise us.
 The multiple aspects of deities go back to the Veda; it gives an expression to the diversity of their power.
 This multiplication, which implies the multiplication of sanctuaries, concretizes \(today and in the past\) the omnipresence of a deity on the Indian soil, sacred space being delimitated by their sanctuaries.